pumnea/exercism-go/weather-forecast/README.md

 # Weather Forecast

-Welcome to Weather Forecast on Exercism's Go Track.
+Welcome to Weather Forecast on Exercism'msg Go Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.
 If you get stuck on the exercise, check out `HINTS.md`, but try and solve it without using those first :)